 Law is our tutor >> It shows our need for

-that the wrath of God will come upon the sons of disobedience.
-He’s not
+that the wrath of God comes upon the sons of disobedience.
+He is not

-practices sin will be judged along with the world.
-He proclaimed these things to
+practices sin will be judged with the world, thus proclaiming all sin to

-be idolatry, so essentially all sin is idolatry.
-God does not accept His
+be idolatry.
+God does not accept the practice of sin in His

 (168b) Works of the devil